eshsrobotics/website-challenge-2019/README.md

   }
 ]
 ```
+* `image` is a cover image for that album
+* `uri` is the route that shows in the url bar when you navigate to that page. *Always* include year.
+Make `uri`s as similar as previous ones to maintain continuity
 * Note that the Second "VEX Competition Prep" event will generate a page located at `/#/album/2018-2019-vex-prep-fall`
   * Note you can browse through these photos here: [`https://github.com/eshsrobotics/database-photos/tree/master/2018-2019/vex-competition-prep`](https://github.com/eshsrobotics/database-photos/tree/master/2018-2019/vex-competition-prep)
   * Photos are a concatenation of `photosPrefix + photos[i] + photosSuffic`